adam-p/yesterday-i-learned/random.md

 1. "A minimum viable product doesn't mean half finished.
 It's doing small number of things to a high standard."
 1. New Zealand tried to limit fuel use by limiting which cars can be on the road on which days.
 It didn't work.
 People just bought more cars.
 1. The first day of [Chinese New Year](https://en.wikipedia.org/wiki/Chinese_New_Year) always falls between 21 January and 20 February.
+1. "[It turns out JavaScript engines are very good at iterating flat arrays and running small, highly optimized functions](https://news.ycombinator.com/item?id=14050625) and that's what Glimmer is doing at its core."

 [abdulapopoola]: http://abdulapopoola.com/2015/05/11/code-is-poetry-5-steps-to-bulletproof-code/
 [about]: http://usliberals.about.com/od/Election2012Factors/a/Gun-Owners-As-Percentage-Of-Each-States-Population.htm